Enhanced dispersion of active microswimmers in confined flows

 In another context, the seminal studies of Taylor~\cite{taylor1953dispersion,taylor1954dispersion,taylor1954conditions} and Aris~\cite{aris1956dispersion} established that shear flows can significantly enhance the dispersion of passive microscopic solutes -- a now-classical effect known as Taylor-Aris dispersion.
-Further works have extended this framework to incorporate the effects of channel geometry~\cite{ajdari2006hydrodynamic}, porosity~\cite{salles1993taylor,dorfman2002generalized,brenner1980dispersion}, reactivity~\cite{shapiro1986taylor}, flow complexity~\cite{Bruus,aris1960dispersion,lee2014taylor}, short-time distribution~\cite{vilquin2021time}, and open or charged boundaries~\cite{vilquin2023nanoparticle}.
+Further works have extended this framework to incorporate the effects of channel geometry~\cite{ajdari2006hydrodynamic}, porosity~\cite{salles1993taylor,dorfman2002generalized,brenner1980dispersion}, reactivity~\cite{shapiro1986taylor}, flow complexity~\cite{Bruus,aris1960dispersion,lee2014taylor,bearon2012biased}, short-time distribution~\cite{vilquin2021time}, and open or charged boundaries~\cite{vilquin2023nanoparticle}.
 The underlying coupling between advection and diffusion has remained a vibrant topic of theoretical and numerical inquiry~\cite{sadriaj2022taylor,moser2021taylor}.
 The Taylor-Aris mechanism has also found impactful applications, \textit{e.g.} in particle-size characterization~\cite{cottet2007taylor,cottet2010determination,cipelletti2014polydispersity,le2008size,wuelfing1999taylor}.

 Given that active microswimmers effectively diffuse at long times, and often navigate within external flows in natural environnements, a compelling question arises: does an analogue of the Taylor-Aris law govern their transport?
-While theoretical and computational models have proliferated on the topic~\cite{Brady,das2024taylor,kumar2021taylor}, experimental confirmation remains scarce, primarily due to challenges in recording the dynamics over extended time scales.
-Nevertheless, recent and preliminary experimental studies addressed \textit{E. coli} in flows~\cite{junot_these}, and bacterial scattering in microfluidic lattices~\cite{dehkharghani2019bacterial}.
+While theoretical and computational models have proliferated on active-particle dispersion in external flows~\cite{Brady,das2024taylor,kumar2021taylor,bees2010dispersion,bearon2012biased,croze2017gyrotactic}, and on the influence of oscillatory flows on active suspensions~\citep{caldag2025fine}, experimental confirmation remains scarce, primarily due to challenges in recording the dynamics over extended time scales.
+Nevertheless, recent and preliminary experimental studies addressed \textit{E. coli} in flows~\cite{junot_these}, bacterial scattering in microfluidic lattices~\cite{dehkharghani2019bacterial}, as well as dispersion of \textit{Chlamidomonas} as Gyrotactic swimmers~\cite{croze2017gyrotactic,caldag2025fine}.
 In the present Letter, we quantitatively investigate the Taylor-Aris dispersion of model active particles, using a combination of experiments, numerical simulations and theory.

 We employ the green alga \textit{Chlamydomonas reinhardtii} CC409 as a model active swimmer, owing to its well-characterized motility and widespread use in microswimmer research~\cite{proschold2005portrait}.
 Details on cell culture and experimental preparation are provided in the Supplementary Materials (SM).
 Figure~\ref{figure_1} shows the experimental setup together with representative trajectories of individual cells under flow.